 The result of that discussion gradually took shape in the direction of general guidelines, which were presented at an International Expert Meeting on Intellectual Property Rights, jointly organized by UNIDO, UNESCO, Infoterm and OCG (Austrian Computer Society) in Vienna, on 23-24 March 1995.
 The Expert Meeting also served as a preparatory event leading up to the First International Congress on Intellectual Property Rights for Specialized Information, Knowledge and New Technologies (KnowRight’95), held in Vienna on 21-25 August 1995.
 Infoterm contributed to the Congress with a pre-conference workshop on “Copyright in Terminology and Lexicography” (and other kinds of knowledge representation at the level of concepts).

 The European Language Resource Association (ELRA) supported the publication of the "Guide to Terminology Agreements" in English and German, which was later translated also into French and Spanish.
-It includes the Directive 96/9/EC on the legal protection of databases, adopted by the European Parliament and of the Council of 11 March 1996.
+It includes the Directive 96/9/EC on the legal

-In the age of content integration and interoperability, it would be a worthwhile effort to update the Guide to Terminology Agreements and extend it to all kinds of structured content.
+interoperability, it would be a worthwhile effort to update the Guide to

-Copyright and other Legal Issues by Inke Raupach (Institute for Information Management, Cologne)
+See also: Copyright and other Legal Issues by Inke Raupach (Institute for Information Management, Cologne)

 ← back